Guillemdb/dashboard_server/README.md

 - Complex interactivity is very tricky: You can spend a day trying to debug while your filter is failing on some of your plots.

-- Superset cannot run custom python code to filter the queried data before plotting it: Running a pretrained model on the queried data and plotting its predictions is not currently possible to do with Superset.
+- Superset cannot run custom python code to filter the queried data before plotting it: Running a pre-trained model on the queried data and plotting its predictions is not currently possible to do with Superset.

 When using `dashboards_extensions`, we will be able to run arbitrary python code on a separate server to create any kind of visualization.
 This visualization will be embedded in a `sourced-ui` dashboard using an **iframe**.